robur-coop/miragevpn-spec/openvpn.md

 - replay ID (a 4 byte ID and 4 byte timestamp)
 - one-byte header
 - own session ID
-- n - the number of ACKed packet IDs
+- n - the number of ACKed sequence numbers
-- list of acked packet IDs
+- list of acked sequence numbers
 - peer session ID (if n > 0)
-- packet ID
+- sequence number

 When the hmac does not match, an implementation must discard the packet.